12 Exotic Cat Breeds That Are Adorable and Unique

 The exotic-looking, lithe Abyssinian sports a wedge-shape head, large at-alert ears, and gold or green luminous, almond-shape eyes.
 Slender and muscular, this cat has a short, dense coat that ranges from brown, black, silver, or cream.
 A long-haired version called a Somali is also popular.
 The Abyssinian is active and often paces back and forth like a miniature cougar.
 It requires lots of exercise and attention.
 Curious and smart, it's a loving companion.

 According to legend, the Siamese cat was the sacred cat of Siam (now Thailand).
 The distinct coat markings make a Siamese cat easy to spot: the points (ears, face, paws, and tail) are always darker in color than the body.
-The original Siamese marking was called seal point, which is dark brown points and a cream body.
+The original Siamese marking was called the seal point, which is dark brown points and a cream body.
 Other colors include blue point, lilac point, chocolate point, lynx point, red point, and tortoiseshell point.
 All Siamese have long, slender, pantherlike bodies and blue eyes.

 This cat has no relation to the Manx, but it also does not have a tail.
 It is a medium-size cat with a sweet disposition.
 As the Japanese bobtail matures, the hair on the tail grows longer than the hair on the body, giving the tail a pom-pom look.
 The breed has high cheekbones and wide-set, almond-shape eyes.
 This cat has a lot of energy and loves to play.